What to do about toenail fungus

 Contact us to arrange a consultation with one of our specialist dermatologists to discuss your toenail fungus treatments.

 There are many fungal strains that affect the toenails and nailbeds.
 Nail fungal infections can be difficult to treat, even with the most effective treatments.
-Antifungal medications are used either topically or orally (or both), while also treating the affected nails with lasers.
+Antifungal medications are used either topically or orally (or both), in some cases treating the affected nails may need to be with lasers.
+Depending on how the fungus has spread, multiple treatments are required.
+Between treatments, topical antifungal ointment is applied at home.

 For more extensive infections, we use the Deep FX laser.
 The laser applies thermal energy through the nail and nailbed so the topical solutions are able to penetrate the affected area.
 Dr Rich performs the Deep FX treatment, as it is a laser that requires a dermatologist’s care in its application.